 Just a couple of problems with this creepy reasoning: If post mortems showed hearts and minds can be impregnated with a political virus, despots would demand drums of the stuff to infect their subjects.

 The other difficulty is that the Muslim dead are buried the day they die.
 The idea of relatives giving permission for hundreds of exhumations in an attempt to bolster crackpot theories goes beyond the bizarre.
-Hey, that’s Indonesia, which makes life here so engrossing.
+Hey, that’s Indonesia, which makes the nation so engrossing.

 Most diplomats and foreign observers have accepted a Widodo win and are now focusing on the likely make-up of his new Cabinet for the second five-year term.
 All bets are on the low-profile Retno Marsudi, 57, holding onto Foreign Affairs so no radical shifts expected from the present ‘non-aligned’ policy.

-Gays are under attack across the archipelago with Widodo’s sidekick and soon to be vice-president Ma’ruf Amin, 76, leading the prejudice.
+Human rights have rarely been an issue and are likely to slip still further with a Widodo win.
+Gays are under attack across the archipelago with the soon to be vice-president Ma’ruf Amin, 76, leading the prejudice.
 The right-wing former NU cleric was shoehorned into standing to boost Widodo’s Muslim vote, but human rights activists fear he’ll push the nation further into conservatism.

 That’s already underway.
 Although the Film Censorship Board approved veteran director Garin Nugroho’s Kucumbu Tubuh Indahku (Memories of my body) for public showing, few Indonesians are getting the chance to view a movie that’s won overseas awards.